Dan Beachy-Quick

-His poems have appeared widely in literary journals, including The Boston Review, The New Republic, Fence, Poetry (magazine), Chicago Review, VOLT, The Colorado Review, Paris Review, and New American Writing, and in anthologies including Best American Poetry 2008 and in a chaplet, Sleep/Echo/Song (Wintered Press, 2006).
+His poems have appeared widely in literary journals, including The Boston Review, The New Republic, Fence, Poetry, Chicago Review, VOLT, The Colorado Review, Paris Review, and New American Writing, and in anthologies including Best American Poetry.
 His essays and reviews have appeared in The New York Times, The Southern Review, The Poker, Rain Taxi, The Denver Quarterly, Interim, and other venues.
 He serves as Poetry Advisor for the literary journal A Public Space.

 Beachy-Quick was born in 1973 in Chicago, and grew up in Colorado and upstate New York.
 His parents divorced when he was three and he was raised by his mother in Colorado, and spent summers in Ithaca, New York, with his father and grandparents.

 He attended Hamilton College, the University of Denver, and the Iowa Writers' Workshop.
 He has taught writing at the School of the Art Institute of Chicago, and currently he is an assistant professor of English at Colorado State University.
 He lives in Fort Collins, Colorado with his wife and daughters.